-Automated detection of RTL Trojans and hardware vulnerabilities to adversary attacks
+Automated detection of hardware Trojans and vulnerabilities to adversary attacks

 OneSpin’s Operational SVA enables formal verification enthusiasts to develop high-level, non-overlapping assertions that capture end-to-end transactions and requirements in a concise, elegant way.»Learn more…